dark-cli/math_david/dirty_problems/problem_8.md

 Evaluate the line integral $\oint \mathbf{F} \cdot d\mathbf{r}$ where $\mathbf{F} = 2xy^2z + x^2y$ along the path consisting of straight line segments from $(0,0,0)$ to $(1,0,0)$, then to $(1,1,0)$, and then to $(1,1,1)$.

+## How to Solve

+**Key Approach:** Break the path into individual straight-line segments.
+For each segment, identify which variables are constant (and their values) and which variable varies.
+Substitute these constraints into the integrand and evaluate the one-dimensional integral.
+Sum the contributions from all segments.

 ## Solution

 ### Step 1: Break the Path into Segments